rea725/plaidcloud-docs/README.md

 This will start the local Hugo server on port 1313.
 Open up your browser to <http://localhost:1313> to view the website.
 As you make changes to the source files, Hugo updates the website and forces a browser refresh.

-Keep in mind that the local server is not recreating all the static content so changes to templates might require a restart of the local hugo server for the template changes to be incoporated in what you see.
+Keep in mind that the local server is not recreating all the static content so changes to templates might require a restart of the local hugo server for the template changes to be incorporated in what you see.

 ### Troubleshooting